thesteau/Email-Sender-by-Steven-Au/README.md

 # Bulk Email Sender by Steven-Au
-Automatically send bulk emails based on data elements for both the Sender and Recipient(s) using data files.
+Automatically send bulk emails based on data elements for both the Sender and Recipient(s) using two data files.

 - The **Recipient** file can be customized and scaled to the number to email recipients and file attachments.
 Each message can also contain a personalized/independent body message.
 - Please see the **Data File Structure** section for more details regarding how the data is to be organized.